rnorman24/bamazon/README.md

 ## Overview

-In this activity, I created an Amazon-like storefront demonstrating MySQL skills.
+In this project, I created an Amazon-like storefront demonstrating MySQL skills.
 The app will take in orders from customers and deplete stock from the store's inventory.
 I then programed my app to track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.

 ## Demonstrations